McLaynV/minecraft-server/README.md

 Tested on Ubuntu 22.04 LTS.

 * Fork this repo
+* Apply the changes to the parameters in `install.sh` as mentioned above
 * Install git
   * `sudo apt install git -y`
   * `sudo dnf install git -y`